Find differences in Excel files using Conditional Formatting, VLOOKUP and VBA macro

 What are the benefits of using this method?

 From our point of vew Conditional Formatting is better.
 When you change any cell - comparison results are updated automatically and highlighting appears.
-Or it is automatically disappear, if cells became equal.
+Or it is automatically disappear, if cells become equal.

 Previous method is a static one-time comparison.
 After you change anything on the worksheet, you need to compare it once again.